bdovhan/SimpleDataTableApp/SimpleDataTable/2gmp-workshop/Guide.md

 ### Make the app available in subscriber org

-Note that even though you can look through the package contents, you cannot open `DataTableTestApp` aura application in the subscriber org.
+Note that even though you can look through the package contents, you cannot open `DataTableTestApp` or `SimpleDataApp` aura application in the subscriber org.

 Some modification are required to make this happen.

-Now go to file `dataTable/aura/DataTableTestApp` and add the code
+Now go to file `dataTable/aura/DataTableTestApp/DataTableTestApp.app` and add the code

 `access="global"`

 to the header line.

+Also go to file `simpleDataTable/aura/SimpleDataApp/SimpleDataApp.app` and add the code

+`access="global"`

+to the header line.

-Now rerun script for the Data Table package version creation
+Now rerun script for the Simple Data Table and Data Table package versions creation

 ### Create Scratch Org and push the code into the scratch org